twigkit/tempo/README.markdown

 Format strings to title case, with an optional blacklist of words that should not be titled (unless first in string e.g. 'the last of the mohicans' to 'The Last of the Mohicans').

 ##### `{{ field | append '&nbsp;some suffix' }}`
 If the field value is not empty, then append the string to the value.
-Helpful if you don't want the suffix to show up in the template if the field is undefined or null.
+Helpful if you don't want the suffix to show up in the template if the field is `undefined` or `null`.
 Use `&nbsp;` if you need before or after the suffix.

 ##### `{{ field | prepend 'some prefix&nbsp;' }}`
 If the field value is not empty, then prepend the string to the value.
-Helpful if you don't want the prefix to show up in the template if the field is undefined or null.
+Helpful if you don't want the prefix to show up in the template if the field is `undefined` or `null`.
 Use `&nbsp;` if you need before or after the prefix.

 ##### `{{ field | join 'separator' }}`
 If the field is an array joins the elements into a string using the supplied separator.